nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_create.md

 There are 2 common patterns when working with the various Reasonable Adjustment resources within the Interactions:
 * Consent and Flag resource - single, independent resources
-* Condition resource - which entails maintaining its containing List
+* Condition resource - used for Impairments and Underlying Conditions - which entails maintaining its containing List

 ## Create Resource ##